<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=304391163577334&amp;ev=PageView&amp;noscript=1">

 How much does it cost to resurface a fiberglass pool?

-If you're using a product like ecoFINISH to resurface your swimming pool, you can expect to pay about as much as you would to refinish your pool with plaster.
+If you're using a product like ecoFINISH for your fiberglass pool resurfacing, you can expect to pay about as much as you would to refinish your pool with plaster.
 To give you a rough estimate, you can replaster a small 12x24 inground pool for about $10,000 and up.
 This price can double for larger pools, but the final cost will also depend on where you live and the contractor that you hire.

 How to choose a fiberglass pool with a quality gelcoat